Constitution of Tasmania: Constitution Act 1934 (Tas)

 By the 1930s, the Tasmanian Parliament had created a number of different statutes on constitutional topics that were located outside the Constitution Act 1855.
 This included electoral qualifications, membership of the houses, rules on appropriations, public salaries and appointments, the status and demise of the crown, and the conduct of elections.
 This led to growing calls within the Tasmanian Parliament to consolidate some of these elements within a new constitution, which the McPhee Government did in 1934.
 Aside from consolidating some of Tasmania's constitutional statutes, very few new features were included.
-An example of this is section 46 which proclaims religious freedom and equality, and prevents ant religious test for holding public office, however this does not prevent the Parliament of Tasmania from overriding this provision.
+An example of this is section 46 which proclaims religious freedom and equality, and prevents any religious test for holding public office, however this does not prevent the Parliament of Tasmania from overriding this provision.